-- 80% of consumers openly admit that family and friend referrals has a direct impact on their shopping behaviors because they value the opinions of those close to them.
+- 80% of consumers openly admit that family and friend referrals have a direct impact on their shopping behaviors because they value the opinions of those close to them.

-- 70% of customer shopping experiences is based on emotional qualities, so appealing more to pathos is truly the key to having happy repeat clients who give you referrals.
+- 70% of customer shopping experiences are based on emotional qualities, so appealing more to pathos is truly the key to having happy repeat clients who give you referrals.

 Per researchers Amit Kumar & Nicholas Epley in the publication “Undervaluing Gratitude: Expressers Misunderstand the Consequences of Showing Appreciation”, relationship building and healthy social interactions is the key to happiness.

 To accomplish this, one must experience consistent positive moments with individuals or corporations.
-The key take away here being that one interaction is not enough to make people remember you, not is it enough to close the sale most times.
+The key takeaway here is that one interaction is not enough to make people remember you, nor is it enough to close the sale most times.

-Amongst many of the positive experiences one can have, receiving a written letter of gratitude is one of the most impactful because it is the least exercised.
+Among many of the positive experiences, one can have, receiving a written letter of gratitude is one of the most impactful because it is the least exercised.
 These findings are also reflected in those who write notes as they are found to generally be happier and satisfied with the overall experience.